marijnwijbenga/portfolio-project-list/README.md

 A list of all the portfolio work i want to do to just make fun stuff

 ## deploy all to heroku or amazon (or both)
 :point_right:!!
-API's with Django :point_left:
+API's with STRAPI :point_left:

 ### Tech Stack:
 :point_right:!!
-Vue 3
+Vue 3  + Vite
 :point_right:!!
-Django
+STRAPI
 :point_right:!!
-CSS + Sass
+TAILWIND + SASS

-0. CSS Stylefile maken voor JS Practice en andere projecten
 1. Vanilla JS& CSS: Js Practice
 2. Vue & Django: Simple finance with:
 3. Vue HTML 5 video player